particle-iot/docs/src/content/reference/datasheets/b-series/boron-datasheet.md

 {{!-- END do not edit content above, it is automatically generated 945c4c4c-76d1-11eb-9439-0242ac130002 --}}

-<sup>5</sup>T-Mobile in the United States only officially supports LTE Cat NB1, which is not supported by this device.
-T-Mobile has unofficially enabled LTE Cat M1 in some areas, and where enabled, this device can connect to it.

 <sup>7</sup>Verizon in the United States is only supported on enterprise plans.